uqbar-dao/urbit-ui-template/README.md

 Note that `path_to_...` is used as a placeholder in the steps below.

-It is recommended to copy these steps and build your own glob script, particularly for the non-urbit commands.
+It is recommended to copy these steps and build your own glob-generation script, particularly for the non-urbit commands.

 1. Run `npm run build`
 2. Start up a new fakezod with `path_to_urbit/urbit -F zod`